boozallen/sdp-docs/pages/deployment-guides/openshift/index.rst

 When you complete this guide, you should have a functioning deployment of the SDP.
-This includes a Jenkins master, one or more Jenkins agents, and services used by SDP libraries, such as Sonarqube.
+This includes a Jenkins master, one or more Jenkins agents, and services used by SDP libraries, such as SonarQube.

-This guide also covers setting up a space in Openshift that can be automatically deployed to using the "Openshift" SDP Library.
+This guide also covers setting up a space in OpenShift that can be automatically deployed to using the "OpenShift" SDP Library.
 This includes a Tiller server for deployments via Helm, as well as separate application environments such as "Dev" and "Test"